ClaireMorduch/clairemorduch/bio.md

 * Foundations conducting grant reviews, program research and analysis.

-Claire returned to nonprofit consulting after four and one-half years as Director of Finance and Administration at Connecticut Voices for Children.
+Claire returned to nonprofit consulting in 2014, after four and one-half years as Director of Finance and Administration at Connecticut Voices for Children.
 Prior to that she was with BWB Solutions for over fifteen years, most recently as Associate Partner.
 When Claire initially turned to consulting after 10 years of management in nonprofit and both traditional and worker-owned for for-profit